Trust Lawyers in Palm Beach, Florida

 There are many benefits to establishing a trust as part of your estate plan.
 One of the benefits of establishing a trust is the added control it can provide you.
 With a trust, you can decide when your beneficiaries receive your assets, how much they receive over time, and you can even set certain conditions that must be met before your assets can be distributed.

-So, if you have children and are worried that they might spend all your wealth if they inherit it all too early, or if you have a family member with special needs that requires additional oversight of assets and distribution, a trust is an excellent option that offers you added control over your legacy.
+So, if you have children and are worried that they might spend all your wealth if they inherit it all too early, or if you have a family member with special needs who requires additional oversight of assets and distribution, a trust is an excellent option that offers you added control over your legacy.
 With a will, your beneficiaries get everything at once and they can then do whatever they want with the money.
 With a trust, you can stipulate where the money goes, to whom it goes, and a time frame for distributions and access.

 Another benefit of using a trust as part of your estate planning process is the added privacy it provides you and your loved ones.
 When a will goes to probate, everything can end up on the public record, meaning that the public can find out information about the value of your estate and assets.
 With a trust, everything is handled privately.
-Finally with a trust, you can reduce the costs of probate and help your loved ones reduce their estate tax burdens.
+Finally, with a trust, you can reduce the costs of probate and help your loved ones reduce their estate tax burdens.

 There are different types of trusts you can establish.
 The two primary trust options available are revocable trusts and irrevocable trusts.
 With a revocable trust, you continue to have control of the property while alive, but you can also name beneficiaries to take over the trust should you become too sick to manage your accounts or should you pass away.

-With an irrevocable trust, property and assets are no longer under your control and the trust cannot be changed Irrevocable trusts can help you reduce the value of your estate for estate tax purposes, protect assets from creditors and lawsuits, and help you or a loved one meet Medicaid eligibility requirements.
+With an irrevocable trust, property and assets are no longer under your control, and the trust cannot be changed.
+Irrevocable trusts can help you reduce the value of your estate for estate tax purposes, protect assets from creditors and lawsuits, and help you or a loved one meet Medicaid eligibility requirements.

 These are just some of the trust options that may be available to you and your family.
 There are many different types of trusts available.
-The key thing to keep in mind with a trust is that they can cost more to establish and will require some costs to maintain over the lifetime of a trust, but for some estate planning purposes, these costs may be worth the benefits.
+The key thing to keep in mind with a trust is that they can cost more to establish and will require some costs to maintain over the lifetime of a trust.
+But for some estate planning purposes, these costs may be worth the benefits.

 That said, a trust might not be the best option for all estate plans.
-If you don’t have many assets, if you don’t need to establish a trust for a disabled loved one, or if your estate tax burdens are likely to be low, a trust may not be required.
+If you don’t have many assets, need to establish a trust for a disabled loved one, or if your estate tax burdens are likely to be low, a trust may not be required.
 Ultimately, working with a trust lawyer in Palm Beach, Florida like Moran & Associates can help you understand which type of estate plan might be best for you.

 Let Us Help You with Your Trust